tadorfer/protlearn/docs/source/feature_extraction.rst

 Returns
 #######

-arr: ndarray of shape (n_samples, 553-566)
+arr: ndarray of shape (n_samples, 553)
     Array containing the AAIndex1 physicochemical properties.

-desc: list of length 553-566
+desc: list of length 553
     Corresponds to the columns (AAIndices) in arr.

-Notes
-#####

-Columns (indices) containing NaNs will be removed.
-Thus, the resulting index matrix will have a column size between 553-566.

 References
 ##########